 Asian Journal of Social Psychology publishes theoretical and empirical papers as well as major reviews of research on specific topics by Asian scholars and those interested in Asian cultures and societies.
 The journal positively encourages submissions with Asian content and/or Asian authors, but also welcomes high-quality submissions from any part of the world.
 Coverage includes all aspects of social processes such as development, cognition, personality, health, counselling, organisation and education.
 The journal encourages interdisciplinary integration with social sciences and humanities.

-Asian Journal of Social Psychology is Edited by Susumu Yamaguchi, based at Nara University, supported by a team of Senior, Associate and Consulting Editors.
+Asian Journal of Social Psychology is Edited by Yu Niiya, based at Hosei University, supported by a team of Senior, Associate and Consulting Editors.
 For the full Editorial Board listing, please click here.

 Submitting to AJSP